ciaranmcnulty/ciaranmcnulty.com/2022-05-12-multiple-build-contexts.md

 ## Dependency Injection?

 You'll see that in all the use cases below, the Dockerfile no longer needs to know where the files are coming from.
-All of the Dockerfiles now contain only a `COPY --from=<name>`, and to build from different sources we can change the CLI invocation.
+All of the Dockerfiles now contain only a `COPY --from=<name>`, and to build from different sources we can change via the CLI invocation.

 This adds a powerful new layer of indirection where Dockerfiles are far more reusable across different build environments.